 ECHA has so far seen no reasons to deviate from the 18 months set out in the legal text or define criteria for such deviation(s) based on production cycles referred to in Article 58(1)(c)(i).
-Therefore, it is proposed to use a standard difference of 18 months between the application and sunset dates.
+Therefore, ECHA normally recommends a standard difference of 18 months between the latest application and sunset dates.